EclipsePad/equinox-contracts/contracts/lockdrop/README.md

 ## InstantiateMsg

-`owner` is contract owner for update config, `init_timestamp` is lockdrop start timestamp, `deposit_window` is the first part of lockdrop which allows users to deposit and withdraw assets freely, `withdrawal_window` is the second part of lockdrop which allows users to withdraw only, and withdraw only allows for each position only one time and there is withdraw amount limitation with time.
+`owner` is contract owner to update config, `init_timestamp` is lockdrop start timestamp, `deposit_window` is the first part of lockdrop which allows users to deposit and withdraw assets freely, `withdrawal_window` is the second part of lockdrop which allows users to withdraw only, and withdraw only allows for each position only one time and there is withdraw amount limitation with time.
+Optional parameters:
+`owner` default is instantiator.
+`deposit_window` default is 5 days.
+`withdrawal_window` default is 2 days.
+`lock_configs`

 ```json
 {